odoo/wkhtmltopdf/readme.md

  - Removed support for DSA since it is deprecated in OpenSSL and breaks the build on archlinux
  - Switched to build system to CuteKit instead of the hand-rolled one

+## Roadmap

+The long term goal is to make wkhtmltopdf as lean as possible and improve speed and stability.
+This will be done by:

+ - [ ] Slim down QT even further and keep the bare minimum for rendering and networking
+ - [ ] Remove the need for X11 and OpenGL
+ - [ ] Slim down WebKit and keep the bare minimum for parsing and rendering HTML
+ - [ ] Implement an area allocator to reduce memory fragmentation and improve cache locality when building the DOM and CSS Box Tree with the aim of improving performance and reducing memory usage
+ - [ ] Add support for more recent versions of CSS and HTML
+ - [ ] Remove support for JavaScript (?)

 ## Building

 ```bash